When you create an app you will be asked how the app will be used:

 The Workplace app type is for SaaS apps that can be installed by Workplace customers.
 Refer to our Workplace documentation for more information about Workplace and SaaS apps.

 Apps designated as None are apps that don't fit any of our app types.
-Apps designated as None have access to all products, permissions, and features.
+Apps designated as None contain combinations of some, but not all, of the consumer and business permissions and products.
+None type apps can only be created by businesses that have passed the Access Verification process.